xeolabs/sdaz/README.markdown

 - [Maven Repository][sdaz-maven-repo]

 ## Author
-Compass is written by [Lindsay Kay][neocoders-github].
+SDAZ is written by [Lindsay Kay][neocoders-github].
 Lindsay has a skunkworks at [http://www.neocoders.com][neocoders.com] where you can find more of this kind of stuff.

 [sdaz-home]: http://www.neocoders.com/portal/projects/sdaz
 [sdaz-downloads]: http://www.neocoders.com/downloads/sdaz